Copper Criteria

 Handler throws a toy and the dog chases after it.
 No retrieval necessary.

-Chin Target (Object or Hand)
+Chin Target (Hand)

 Coexisting Canines